 Then the request came back 4 weeks later from the Webmaster Tools team and Matt himself: Reinclusion rejected!

-My spirits were crushed, a lot like my site traffic, until I reached out to a friend who recommended Majestic SEO as being a better way to see my site’s full backlink profile, which I could use to take down more links.
+My spirits were crushed, a lot like my site traffic, until I reached out to a friend who recommended Majestic as being a better way to see my site’s full backlink profile, which I could use to take down more links.

 Using Majestic’s Backlink Report to Find Penalty Causing Links, and An Email That Works To Get Them Down

 Here’s what I did next, that got my site free of the penalty:

 1. Used Majestic to create a .csv of my site’s backlinks sorted by anchor text.
 The huge chunks of different exact match keyword terms I found enabled me to instantly identify the ~250 bad links that were causing my penalty.